Everything You Need to Know About Wisdom Teeth:

-How to prepare yourself for Wisdom Tooth removal:
+How to Prepare Yourself for Wisdom Tooth Removal?

 Ensure you provide your full medical and dental history and a list of all the medicines you take.
 This should include prescription and over-the-counter medication, along with vitamins and supplements which may need to be stopped or reduced when having a tooth removed.

-Dr Linc may prescribe antibiotics for you to take before and after your tooth removal.
+Your Dentist may prescribe antibiotics for you to take before and after your tooth removal.
 This varies from patient to patient, but you are likely to need antibiotics if:

-What to expect after your Wisdom Tooth removal:
+What to Expect After Your Wisdom Tooth Removal?

 After your tooth removal, you may need to bite on a piece of gauze for 20 or 30 minutes.
-This allows the blood in the socket where your tooth once was to clot.
+This allows the blood in the socket, where your tooth once was, to clot.
 You may still bleed a small amount, but this should taper off over the following 24 hours.
 It is important you do not disturb the clot that forms on the socket.